-The company intends to work hard to "re-authorize" the tests as soon as possible.
+The company intends to work hard to "re-register" the tests as soon as possible.
 For example, it was suggested that the cartridges may be more effective if a larger sample is taken.

-14,000 tests per day
+4,000 tests per day

-This news comes at a very bad time, when governments have been saying for weeks that deconfinement will especially depend on their capacity to test more people.
+This news comes at a very bad time, when governments have been saying for weeks that lifting lockdowns will especially depend on their capacity to further test the population.

-Quebec intends to go from 6,000 to 14,000 tests per day starting next week.
+Quebec intends to go from 6,000 to 14,000 screenings per day starting next week.

 "The more we test, the more we'll find.
 We want to find positive cases to go up the chain of transmission and isolate people likely to transmit the virus," said Dr. Horacio Arruda, Quebec's director of public health, on Friday.

-"[The Spartan tests] are part of our plans because, if we want to increase testing capabilities, this kind of technology is easier and faster," he stated.
+"[Spartan testing] is in our plans because, if we want to increase testing capabilities, this kind of technology is easier and faster," he stated.